 1. Create a username that will last

-Remember that your username will be how people tag you in conversations as well as search for you.
-A good username choice should be easily identifiable as well as appropriate for long term use, taking to account not just your current role, but roles you may have in the future (for example a username based in being a student will likely need to be changed once you graduate).
-Similarly, if possible, try to avoid using your year of birth or the current year as this will easily ‘date’.
+Remember that your username will be how people tag you in conversations and search for you.
+A good username choice should be easily identifiable as well as appropriate for long-term use, taking into account not just your current role but roles you may have in the future (for example, a username based on being a student will likely need to be changed once you graduate).
+Similarly, if possible, try to avoid using your year of birth or the current year, as this will easily ‘date’.
 Be aware that unusual spelling, multiple special characters and substituting numbers for letters (such as zero for o) may also make it harder for people to type and search for your name to interact with you on twitter via tagging.

 2. Build a profile

 Choose a profile picture that is easily identifiable as a thumbnail.
 For this reason, if using a photograph of yourself; headshots are preferable.
 Add a short bio which details your background and something about you.
-If you are looking to use twitter for more professional or academic purposes, consider including key hashtags that you follow or are involved with.
+If you want to use Twitter for more professional or academic purposes, consider including key hashtags you follow or are involved with.
 Twitter bios feed into the search capabilities of the search tool.

 3. Getting Introduced & First Follows/Followers

-If you’re joining Twitter as part of a conference or as part of medical education; it is often helpful to introduce yourself or have a colleague or friend who is on Twitter to make some introductions.
+Suppose you’re joining Twitter as part of a conference or as part of medical education.
+In that case, it is often helpful to introduce yourself or have a colleague or friend on Twitter to make some introductions.
 Following key hashtags and following users whose content you enjoy or like can be a good starting point to help Twitter create a feed of interesting content for you to access.
 See below for some of our suggested friends for first steps on Twitter:

 Suggested People & Groups to Start Following On Twitter